uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

-Observation 2: Inferring motifs in the simulated TCRs using ClustTCR
+Observation 2: hamming distance and seed length may affect the similarity between simulation seeds and simulated TCR cluster concensuses
 ----------------------------------

 We used ClustTCR (Valkiers et al., 2021) to investigate the architecture of the simulated TCRs by clustering their CDR3s with up to one allowed amino acid difference.
 The TCRs simulated with two different sets of seeds were clustered separately, and for each cluster, a motif summarizing the consensus sequence was calculated.
 The motifs for the 10 largest clusters are provided in tables 4 and 5 for the long and short seed simulation, respectively.